 So with all of that said, you might be left with some questions on how to do guest blogging, luckily not all is lost.
 As with anything in business there is a right and a wrong way to go about guest posts.
 There is no reason you can’t use guest posts to help spread the word about your brand.
 If you are staying away from the spam like posts that Mr Cutts is talking about, you will still build some solid authority.
 Spam posts offer no value to a real human audience, they are built simply for the purposes of link building and often don’t even match the niche of the site they are on.

-If you are worrying about your guest posts, here are some basic dos and don’ts to keep in mind:
+If you are worried about your guest posts, here are some basic dos and don’ts to keep in mind:

 Guest for sites that you haven’t done research for